A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: RE with Pre-trained Language Models

-What's more, recent advances in large language models (LLMs), such as GPT-3 \cite{brown2020language}, OPT \cite{zhang2022opt}, and ChatGPT, have demonstrated their exceptional performance across various natural language processing (NLP) tasks.
+What's more, recent advances \cite{xu2023unleash,sun2024consistency,jiang2024genres} in large language models (LLMs), such as GPT-3 \cite{brown2020language}, ChatGPT and GPT-4\footnote{The corresponding model versions of GPT-3, ChatGPT and GPT-4 are text-DaVinci-003, GPT-3.5-turbo, and GPT-4-turbo, respectively.} \cite{achiam2023gpt}, have demonstrated their exceptional performance across various natural language processing (NLP) tasks.
+While PLMs primarily strive for high performance in predefined NLP tasks, LLMs exhibit emergent capabilities extending beyond task-specific learning.
+GPT-3 represents a significant milestone in the evolution from PLMs to LLMs~\cite{zhao2023survey}.
 With the continuous growth in model parameters and training corpus size, LLMs exhibit emergent abilities that enable them to engage in in-context learning (ICL), where the models can reason from a small number of demonstration examples within the input context \cite{dong2022survey}.
-For example, the second example in Table~\ref{tab:generation_examples}, we show the prompts used for relation extraction and outputs generated by LLMs \cite{wei2023zero}.
-Besides, some LLM-based methods also provide several example demonstrations in the input, fully taking advantage of LLMs having much more parameters and longer input context length. \citeauthor{agrawal2022large} \shortcite{agrawal2022large} showed that LLMs perform well at zero- and few-shot clinical relation extraction despite not being trained specifically in clinical texts.
-And the construction of demonstrations facilitates the LLMs' comprehension and easy answer extraction. \citeauthor{ma2023large} \shortcite{ma2023large} and \citeauthor{gutierrez2022thinking} \shortcite{gutierrez2022thinking} detailly evaluate fine-tuned small Pre-trained Language Models (SLMs) and Large Language Models (LLMs) in few-shot RE purely through in-context learning. \citeauthor{gutierrez2022thinking} \shortcite{gutierrez2022thinking} found that fine-tuning SLMs substantially outperforms the in-context learning of LLMs. \citeauthor{ma2023large} \shortcite{ma2023large} demonstrated that LLMs are ineffective few-shot extractors in general due to their unsatisfactory performance in simple settings and the high budget requirements and latency.
-Therefore, they propose a novel filter-then-rerank paradigm by combing the advantages of LLMs and SLMs, where LLMs can complement SLMs well and effectively solve complex samples that SLMs struggle with. \citeauthor{wei2023zero} \shortcite{wei2023zero} explored the helpfulness of ChatGPT in relation extraction task and propose a two-stage framework (ChatIE), which transforms the zero-shot IE task into a multi-turn question-answering problem by prompting ChatGPT.
-The experimental results achieve impressive performance and even surpass some full-shot methods.
-As illustrated in Table~\ref{tab:performance_comparison}, the first part of Table~\ref{tab:performance_comparison} shows the results of state-of-the-art RE approaches with PLMs on two benchmark datasets in the general domain (i.e., NYT and WebNLG).
-The second part of Table ~\ref{tab:performance_comparison} compares the few-shot performance between fine-tuned BERT-sized PLMs and GPT-3 in-context learning \cite{gutierrez2022thinking} on two biomedical RE datasets, i.e., ChemProt and DDI.
-In particular, three PLMs (i.e., PubMedBERT-base \cite{gu2021domain}, BioBERT-large \cite{lee2020biobert}, and RoBERTa-large \cite{liu2019roberta}) are fine-tuned on 100 labeled training samples.
-The prompting demonstrations used in GPT-3 in-context learning is retrieved from the same 100 training samples.
-From Table~\ref{tab:performance_comparison}, we have several observations.
-First, the PLMs with more parameters usually outperform those with less parameters.
-Some well-designed BERT-based models produce competitive results to the models with larger PLMs than BERT.
+For example, in the second example in Table~\ref{tab:generation_examples}, LLMs can effectively perform relation extraction given specific prompts \cite{wei2023zero}.
+Besides, some LLM-based methods \cite{jiang2024genres,agrawal2022large,wei2023zero} also provide several example demonstrations in the input, fully taking advantage of LLMs' larger number of parameters and longer input context lengths. \citeauthor{jiang2024genres} \shortcite{jiang2024genres} tested the capabilities of the leading LLMs to perform RE in a zero-shot manner, which includes the GPT Family \cite{brown2020language}, i.e., text-davinci-003, gpt-3.5-turbo, gpt-3.5-turbo-instruct and gpt-4-turbo \cite{achiam2023gpt}, and the LLaMA family \cite{touvron2023llama}, i.e., LLaMA-2-7B, LLaMA-2-70B, Vicuna-1.5-7B, Vicuna-1.3-33B, and WizardLM-70B \cite{xu2023wizardlm}. \citeauthor{agrawal2022large} \shortcite{agrawal2022large} showed that LLMs perform well at zero- and few-shot clinical relation extraction despite not being trained specifically in clinical texts.
+The construction of demonstrations facilitates the LLMs' comprehension and easy answer extraction. \citeauthor{wei2023zero} (\shortcite{wei2023zero}) explored the helpfulness of ChatGPT in the RE task and proposed a two-stage framework (ChatIE).
+This framework transforms the zero-shot IE task into a multi-turn question-answering problem by prompting ChatGPT and improves the experimental results.